ContextLab/davos/README.md

   ```python
   smuggle nilearn, nibabel, nltools    # pip: nilearn==0.7.1
   ```
-- If multiple _separate_ `smuggle` statements appear on a single line separated by semicolons, an onion comment may be used to modify the **last** `smuggle` statement:
+- If multiple _separate_ `smuggle` statements are placed on a single line, an onion comment may be used to refer to the **last** statement:
   ```python
   smuggle gensim; smuggle spacy; smuggle nltk    # pip: nltk~=3.5 --pre
   ```